 Introduction: Redo a Cool Old Robot

 Meet Arlan, a fun robot with a lot of personality.
-He lives in my sister's classroom (she is a 5th grade science teacher).
-I rebuilt him to be the mascot for her class's robotics team, he's also the classroom helper.
-The kids like to see technology in action and my sister likes to be lazy and have Arlan walk around and pick up the kids' papers (just kidding sis!).
+He lives in a 5th grade science classroom.
+I rebuilt him to be the mascot for the school's robotics team, he's also the classroom helper.
+The kids like to see technology in action and Arlan walks around and picks up the kids' papers and lends a hand in classroom tasks.
 He was so much fun to build that I'm currently working on another robot.
-My dog misses the company too, Arlan is a great playmate because he keeps going and going.
+Our family dog misses the company too, Arlan is a great playmate because he keeps going and going.
 This Instructable is Arlan's story.

 Step 1: Find an Old Robot